optimizely/labs/labs/optimizely-data-cli/README.md

 You can use `oevents load` to download your Enriched Event data in [Apache Parquet](https://parquet.apache.org/) format.
 Command line arguments can be used to specify a progressively narrower subset of your data.

+The following command will download *all* enriched event data associated with your Optimizely account:

 ```sh
 $ oevents load --output ~/optimizely_data
 ```

-will download *all* enriched event data associated with your Optimizely account.
+This will download all [decision](decisions) data associated with your Optimizely account:

 ```sh
 $ oevents load \